theubie/OpenTAAI/README.md

 `--timezone`: Timezone you are in.
 List of timezones can be found at https://pythonhosted.org/pytz/#available-time-zones (default: US/Central).

+`--settings`: The path to a json file with settings to load.
+If no settings file is specified, settings.txt will be created and updated with the settings at runtime.

 `--open_api_key`: The OpenAI API key (optional, if not provided the script will use the api_key_file argument).

 `--api_key_file`: The path to the file containing the OpenAI API key (optional, if not provided the script will use the open_api_key argument).